-We are often told how important it is to make sure our babies get some ‘tummy time’ – but why is tummy time so important and what do you do when all your attempts are met with protests?
+We are often told how beneficial it is for our babies to have some ‘tummy time’ – but why is tummy time so important and what do you do when all your attempts are met with protests?

-The main thing is to know that tummy time doesn’t just mean placing baby on their belly on a flat surface.
+An important thing is to remember is that tummy time doesn’t just mean placing baby on their belly on a flat surface.
 For a newborn baby it can also be carrying them upright over your shoulder or in a baby carrier or letting them rest belly down on your chest while you recline.
-Both of these will help build strength in their neck and upper body and will help their brain to develop as well!
+All of these positions will help your baby build strength in their neck and upper body and will give them a new perspective on the world, will help their brain to develop as well!

 Why is tummy time important?